abdisalanfirin/Rocking-your-Network-/Readme.md

 - *11.199.158.91 is unreachable*
 - *11.199.141.91 is unreachable*
 - *15.199.95.91 is unreachable*
+### Summary

 I ran nping against the four ip addresses hosted in Hollywood, only one of which (167.172.144.11) shows alive. this is the network layer.
 This could be the result of a hacker having a access to one of Rockstar Corp's servers and having opened a port. i recomended to closed that port before the hacker gaines more information from the rockstar corp's.

 - *This occurred on the network layer*

 - *![using nping for th ip adresses](./Images/snap_1.PNG)*

 ### Phase 2:  "Some Syn for Nothin`"

-ou will run a SYN SCAN against the IP accepting connections.
+Run a SYN SCAN against the IP accepting connections.
 See SYN SCAN Instructions below.
 - *sudo nmap -sS 167.172.144.11*

 Using the results of the SYN SCAN, determine which ports are accepting connections.

 - *port 22/tcp is open*

+### Summary

-Add these findings to the summary and be sure to indicate at which OSI layer your findings were found we can see that an ssh port is open, also number of remote access service ports. the hacker is using the trasport layer for spidering TCP, UDP,
+we can see that an ssh port is open, also number of remote access service ports. the hacker is using the trasport layer for web crawling TCP, UDP. this hacker is doing alot more damage if its continues to have accsess on this open port. i recomended to rockstar corp' to close this port or aither have very strong firewall.

 - *port 22\tcp is part of the transport layer*

 - *![using nmap to see ports that open](./Images/snap_2.PNG)*